Rod Allen: Detroit Tigers

 Allen was the regular color commentator on Detroit Tigers telecasts for Fox Sports Detroit, joined by play-by-play man Mario Impemba.
 Allen won Michigan Emmys in 2006 and 2007 for his analysis of Detroit Tigers baseball.

 Allen is a longtime member of the Detroit Sports Broadcasters Association founded in 1948 by Tigers broadcaster Ty Tyson.

 On September 21, 2016, Tigers catcher James McCann hit a three-run home run against the Minnesota Twins that put the Tigers up 6-0 in the sixth inning.
-Allen excitedly shouted "Second Deck!", but when heard, it sounds like "suck a dick."
+Allen excitedly shouted "Second Deck!", but when heard, it sounded like "suck a dick."
 This was picked up by Detroit radio station WXYT-FM and it became their most popular drop.

 On September 4, 2018, Allen and Impemba were allegedly involved in a physical altercation off the air after broadcasting the Tigers game against the Chicago White Sox.
 Fox Sports Detroit sent the men home on different planes after the game, and the next night's telecast was covered by Kirk Gibson and field-level reporter Matt Shepard.
 One source claimed that there was an argument over a chair, followed by Allen using a choke hold on Impemba, but Allen's agent denied that his client choked Impemba.
 On September 7, Fox Sports Detroit suspended both men from calling any Tigers games for the remainder of the 2018 season.
-It was later announced that Impemba and Allen's contracts were not renewed for future seasons, ending their 16-year partnership.
+It was later announced the contracts of both Impemba and Allen were not renewed for future seasons, ending their 16-year partnership.